Background process: Daemon

 A daemon is a type of background process designed to run continually in the background, waiting for event(s) to occur or condition(s) to be met.
-These processes typically use minimal system resources and perform tasks which require little to no input from the user.
 When launched with the daemon function, daemons are disassociated from their parent terminal.

-Launch and resumption on Unix
+Background jobs in Unix

 From a Unix command line, a background process can be launched using the "&" operator.
-The bg utility can resume a suspended job (sending SIGCONT), running it in the background.
-Using the fg utility will also reconnect standard input its parent terminal, bringing it into the foreground.
-The jobs utility will list all processes associated with the current terminal and can be used to bring background processes into the foreground.
+The bg command can resume a suspended job (sending SIGCONT), running it in the background.
+Using the fg command will also reconnect standard input its parent terminal, bringing it into the foreground.
+The jobs command will list all processes associated with the current terminal and can be used to bring background processes into the foreground.

 When a login session ends, via explicit logout or network disconnection, all processes, including background processes, will by default be terminated, to prevent them from becoming orphan processes.
 Concretely, when the user exits the launching shell process, as part of shutdown it sends a hangup signal (SIGHUP) to all its jobs, to terminate all the processes in the corresponding process group.
 To have processes continue to run, one can either not end the session, or end the session without terminating the processes.
 A terminal multiplexer can be used to leave a session running but detach a virtual terminal from it, leaving processes running as child processes of the session; the user can then reattach session later.
 Or, termination can be prevented by either starting the process via the nohup command (telling the process to ignore SIGHUP), or by subsequently running disown with the job id, which either removes the job from the job list entirely, or simply prevents SIGHUP from being sent.
 In the latter case when the session ends, the child processes are not terminated, either because they are not sent SIGHUP or because they ignore it, and thus become orphan processes, which are then adopted by the init process (the kernel sets the init process as their parent), and they continue running without a session, now called daemons.